 There's a city-wide blackout on tonight's episode of NCIS, so when the team literally finds themselves in the dark, quite literally.
 They're investigating the death of a lieutenant and an attempted robbery, and somehow, this is connected to the power outage.
 What does this mean?
 This means, all of Abby's (Pauley Perrette) high-tech gadgets are for naught, and everyone's trying to approach the case just like they do in the olden times - of course, reference to Gibbs' (Mark Harmon) age will be a running joke.
 On the last episode of NCIS, Vance (Rocky Carroll) became the target of an assassin, who just happened to be young, beautiful, and deadly (and sort of brainwashed).
 Apparently, Van had been after this assassin for 17 years since she was responsible for the death of his patrol partner.
 Check "Power Down" tonight on CBS.
 Source & Preview

-Watch a preview of the NCIS "Reunion" Season 7 episode 2 airing Tuesday Sept.
-29 (8:00-9:00PM, ET/PT) on the CBS Television Network.
-Episode Synopsis: The team discovers the bizarre death of a Marine and his two friends may be linked to their past, but its Gibbs who ends up taking a trip down memory lane, on NCIS, Tuesday, Sept.
-29 (8:00-9:00 PM, ET/PT) on the CBS Television Network.
+Watch a sneak peek of the NCIS "Power Down" Season 7 Episode 8 airing Tuesday November 17 (8:00-9:00PM, ET/PT) on the CBS Television Network.
+Episode Synopsis: The team literally finds themselves in the dark when the investigation into the death of a lieutenant is connected to a city-wide blackout, on NCIS, Tuesday, Nov.
+17 (8:00-9:00 PM, ET/PT) on the CBS Television Network.
 Source & Preview